publiccodenet/about/activities/communication/communications-plan.md

 * We aim to publish blogposts and jobs on Mondays (for maximum engagement).
 * The bulk of our social media engagement should take place Monday to Thursday.

+### Press releases

+We don't publish press releases at the moment.
+Instead, we:

+* publish our own news in blogposts
+* link to our members' news stories and press releases

 ## Tone of voice